-By Roy Burner - Minister of the Gospel
+By Roy Burner (Minister of the Gospel)

 Security is the state of being free from fear of danger, or injury; from apprehension or anxiety.
-One can have fervent hope, stability, and an unshakable faith in a time in which it is much needed.
+One can have fervent hope, stability, and an unshakable faith in a time it is much needed.

 I believe as Christianity takes a stand, against the evils of our day, we will see more persecution against the believer in Christ.
 Those who presently live under threats for their belief in Christ, in many nations, know in whom their real security lies.

 Scripture reveals: You shall know them by their fruits.
-Every good tree brings forth good fruit; but a corrupt tree brings forth evil fruit.
-Every tree that brings not forth good fruit is cut down and cast into the fire (Matthew 7:16-19).
+Do men gather grapes of thorns, or figs of thistles?
+Even so every good tree brings forth good fruit; but a corrupt tree brings forth evil (or bad) fruit.
+(Matthew 7:16-17).
+Every tree that brings not forth good fruit is cut down and cast into the fire.
+Whereby by their fruits you shall know them (Matthew 7:19-20).
 Such illustrates a picture of the future of the ungodly, unless repentance comes, a picture of eternal punishment.